reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 By far, the most common questions the network gets correct are ones where the answer is 0 or 1.
 Perhaps this is not surprising, as recognizing these special cases does seem like a fairly easy perception problem e.g. if the letter bag is composed of a single letter, then there's a good chance the answer to this question is 1.

 A more interesting case is when the network fails to construct the correct intermediate equations, yet by pure coincidence, manages to get the correct answer anyway.
 This is a good manifestation of the common saying, "Even a broken clock is right twice a day".

-### Analysis of Results
+In addition, we see here a particular benefit of having the network use intermediate steps instead of a direct answer.
+The output itself is naturally more interpretable, and we can see whether or not the network truly worked out the correct answer, or stumbled into it by pure coincidence.

 ### Equivalent solutions